tradingview-pine-seeds/docs/data_tutorial.md

 > __Note__
 >
 > If you have any questions or problems that you are unable to handle, please contact us at pine.seeds@tradingview.com.
+> Our support team is available on weekdays from 7 AM to 4 PM UTC.

 ### Step 1.
 Add symbol description